ikerreyes/pytesting/source/intro.rst

    Testing cannot establish that a product functions properly under all conditions, but only that it does not function properly under specific conditions.

+   As Edsger Dijkstra pointed out, testing can only show the presence of bugs, not their absence.

 Testing can be done **manually** (e.g. checking if a webpage opens), but in most cases the use of **automated** tools is required.